scilus/tractometer_website/exampleSite/content/english/_index.md

 ### News

+- (2022-09-08) The new website should now be available again.
+If you find any broken links and others bugs, don't hesitate to contact us.
+Amongst other, many changes were made in the <a href="/ismrm2015/home">ISMRM 2015 Tractography Challenge tab</a>, visit its home page for more details.

 - (2022-08-09) The website is being refactored.
 ISMRM 2015 results will now be in the format of a downloadable file instead of a dynamic table.
 Data will be available again soon.
 Meanwhile, see the <a href="/tractometer/contact_and_support">Contact and Support</a> section if you need anything.

 - (2017-05-15) The scoring system used in the Challenge is now available.
 See the <a href="/ismrm2015/tools">tools page</a>.

+<br><br>